johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 }
 ```

-Essentially, it keeps an array of context values --xx-- in our case just strings, though you can specify the type if you need something more complex.
+Essentially, it keeps an array of context values &#8212; in our case just strings, though you can specify a more complext type if you need to.
 For example, [MQTT](xxx) uses:

 ```typescript
 type MqttContextArgs = [string, Record<string, any>];